jorendorff/rust-ignorance/ignorance.md

 However suppose you just have non-generic method that has a `Box<Foo>`.
 It must be that when the `Box<Foo>` is dropped, the destructor gets called via something like a C++ virtual destructor call.
+So in general, vtables *do* contain destructor information.

 > For a trait `X`, is the bound `Box<X>: Drop` satisfied?